banksfinn/obsidian-utils/README.md

 ### Scripts

+The list of python helper scripts that I use and maintain in obsidian.

 #### Backfill Journal Days

 Bulk generate old Bullet Journal notes.
 The text being used to populate these can be edited (and have significantly more logic put into it).